What’s legal, what’s not under the new Texas abortion law

 Though the Supreme Court did not block the law from taking effect, a state judge in Austin issued a restraining order against Texas Right to Life, a large pro-life group, blocking the organization from suing Texas abortion clinics.
 But the move did not block the law altogether.

-It is an uphill battle for a third party to successfully prove a woman had an abortion beyond the detection of a fetal heartbeat unless the case reaches discovery, where medical records can be provided and scrutinized.
+It is an uphill battle for a third party to successfully prove a person had an abortion beyond the detection of a fetal heartbeat unless the case reaches discovery, where medical records can be provided and scrutinized.

-A successful suit against a provider would likely require a woman who had an abortion after hearing the fetal heartbeat only to later regret her decision, legal scholars warn.
+A successful suit against a provider would likely require a person who had an abortion after hearing the fetal heartbeat only to later regret the decision, legal scholars warn.

 Mr. Turley said it is unlikely the law could have the “broad interpretations raised by some legal commentators to include those advocating for abortion.”
 Pro-choice activists have said anyone — even those driving a woman to an abortion clinic — could be sued.
 But legal scholars caution against that claim.